brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

 Status quo so far is that *template-argument-normalization* is a no-op for all types.

-Third, we change the meaning of `std::meta::reflect_value` in in [@P2996R5] to perform template-argument-normalization on its argument.
+Third, we change the meaning of `std::meta::reflect_value` in [@P2996R5] to perform template-argument-normalization on its argument.

 Fourth, we extend the definition of structural (here it's either the first bullet or both of the next two — the additional rules on template registration functions will be covered in their own section):